Berkeley Pit

 The Berkeley Pit is a former open pit copper mine in the western United States, located in Butte, Montana.
-It is 1 mi long by 1/2 mi wide, with an approximate depth of 1780 ft.
-It is filled to a depth of about 900 ft with water that is heavily acidic (2.5 pH level), about the acidity of Coca-Cola, lemon juice, or gastric acid.
-As a result, the pit is laden with heavy metals and dangerous chemicals that leach from the rock, including copper, arsenic, cadmium, zinc, and sulfuric acid.
+It is 1 mi long by 1/2 mi wide, with an approximate maximum depth of 1780 ft.
+It is filled to a depth of about 900 ft with water that is acidic (4.1 - 4.5 pH level), about the acidity of beer or tomatoes.
+As a result, the pit's water is laden with heavy metals and dissolved metals that leach from the rock in a natural process known as acid rock drainage.
+The pit's water content includes (but is not limited to) dissolved copper, arsenic, cadmium, zinc, and sulfuric acid.

-The mine was opened in 1955 and operated by the Anaconda Copper Mining Company, and later by the Atlantic Richfield Company (ARCO), until its closure on Earth Day in 1982.
-When the pit was closed, the water pumps in the nearby Kelley Mine, 3800 ft below the surface, were turned off, and groundwater from the surrounding aquifers began to slowly fill the Berkeley Pit, rising at about the rate of 1 ft per month.
-Since its closure, the water level in the pit has risen to within 150 ft of the natural water table.
+The mine was opened in 1955 and operated by the Anaconda Copper Mining Company, and later by the Atlantic Richfield Company (ARCO), until its closure on April 22, 1982.
+When the pit was closed, the water pumps in the nearby Kelley Mine, 3800 ft below the surface, were turned off, and groundwater began to slowly fill the Berkeley Pit, rising at about the rate of 1 ft per month.
+Since its closure, the water level in the pit has risen to within 150 ft of the "protective water level", above which the polluted water might flow into a nearby creek and other local water sources.
+As a result, a water treatment plant has been operating at the site since October 2019.

-The Berkeley Pit is currently one of the largest Superfund sites.
-The water, with dissolved oxygen, allows pyrite and sulfide minerals in the ore and wall rocks to decay, releasing acid.
-The acidic water in the pit carries a heavy load of dissolved heavy metals.
-A water treatment plant has been operating since October 2019.

-The Berkeley Pit is a tourist attraction, with an adjacent gift shop.
-An admission fee is charged to go out on the viewing platform.
+The Berkeley Pit can be visited by tourists, with a viewing stand and small visitor center.

 History

-The underground Berkeley Mine was located on a prominent vein extending to the southeast from the main Anaconda vein system.
+The underground Berkeley Mine was located on a prominent vein extending to the southeast from the main Anaconda vein system (sometimes called "the richest hill on earth").
 When open pit mining operations began in July 1955, near the Berkeley Mine shaft, the older mine gave its name to the pit.
 The open-pit style of mining superseded underground operations because it was far more economical and much less dangerous than underground mining.

 Within the first year of operation, the pit extracted 17,000 tons of ore per day at a grade of 0.75% copper.
-Ultimately, about 1,000,000,000 tons of material were mined from the Berkeley Pit.
+Ultimately, about one billion tons of material were mined from the Berkeley Pit.
 Copper was the principal metal produced, although other metals were also extracted, including silver and gold.

 Two communities and much of Butte's previously crowded east side were consumed by land purchases to expand the pit during the 1970s.
 The Anaconda Company bought the homes, businesses and schools of the working-class communities of Meaderville, East Butte, and McQueen, east of the pit site.
 Many of these homes were either destroyed, buried, or moved to the southern end of Butte.
 Residents were compensated at market value for their acquired property.